-Taking your child to the dentist for his or her first screening, check-up, or other procedure can be a harrowing experience for grown-up and wee one alike – but it need not be that way!
+Taking your child to a Children dentist in Beverly Hills for his or her first screening, check-up, or other procedure can be a harrowing experience for grown-up and wee one alike – but it need not be that way!
 In fact, if you know what’s coming, you can set the foundation for a lifelong enjoyment of dental care, and not just for the first visit, but all the visits to come.
 To learn the top five things you need to know in advance of your child’s first trip to the dentist, just read on!

 - Dental Blindness